Nithanantoj/Nithanantoj/README.md

 ## 🌟 About Me

-A passionate **Full Stack Developer** and tech enthusiast currently pursuing a **B.E. in Computer Science and Engineering**.
+A passionate **Web Developer** and tech enthusiast currently pursuing a **B.E. in Computer Science and Engineering**.
 I enjoy turning ideas into impactful web solutions and thrive on solving real-world problems through code.

 🔧 Specializing in **MERN Stack Development**, with a strong foundation in **data structures**, **algorithms**, and building scalable applications.